jacoborus/weak-emitter/README.md

 <a name="emitter-emit-api"></a>
 ## emitter.emit(key[, ...args])

-emit methods binded to `key`, and pass the rest of arguments to it
+`emit` methods binded to `key`, and pass the rest of the arguments to it

 ```js
 emitter.on('test', (a, b) => console.log(a + b))